[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 First, it argues that “Evil people are doing evil things, so we are justified in using any weapons we want to stop them, no matter how nasty” suffers from a certain flaw.
 Everyone believes their enemies are evil people doing evil things.
 If you’re a Nazi, you are just defending yourself, in a very proportionate manner, against the Vast Jewish Conspiracy To Destroy All Germans.

-But second, before taking Arthur’s words for how disastrously liberalism is doing, we should check the newspapers put out by liberalism’s enemies.
+But second, before taking Andrew’s words for how disastrously liberalism is doing, we should check the newspapers put out by liberalism’s enemies.
 Here’s Mencius Moldbug: